 Note that human errors and planned downtime that do not cross the data center boundary will not bring the service down.

-Comm100 Live Chat MaximumOn™ technology is an advanced technology developed by Comm100, based on years of research and experience in understanding businesses’ live chat needs.
+MaximumOn™ is an advanced technology developed by Comm100, based on years of research and experience in understanding businesses’ live chat needs.
 The technology can protect Comm100’s live chat solution from both component/system level failures as well as data center level failures, which means chat conversations can remain intact even when a whole data center is down.

 A study conducted by Ponemon Institute in 2013 shows that 91% of the data centers surveyed have experienced an unplanned data center outage in the past 24 months.
 Taking the planned downtime into account, you know how often it happens.
 The study further indicates that the average cost per minute of data center downtime has increased to $7,908 in 2013.
 Remember that the live chat solution is for businesses to have real time communication with their customers, which means the cost can be even higher.

-According to a Forrester report in 2013, a 24% rise in chat usage for customer service has been witnessed in the past three years.
+According to a recent report, 79% of businesses say that offering live chat has a positive effect on sales, revenue, and customer loyalty.
 The most beautiful part in live chat communication is that it happens in real time.
-Having a chat button on the website saying “I’m online to chat” can give customers a sense of reliability and by getting customers’ questions answered instantly, businesses can further boost customers’ confidence in the brand.
+Having a chat button on the website saying “I’m online to chat” gives customers a sense of reliability.
+By answering questions instantly, businesses can further boost customers’ confidence in the brand.
 The disruption of live chat can harm not only the sales or customer satisfaction, but also the brand reputation of a business.